Impact of light-matter coupling strength on the efficiency of microcavity OLEDs: A unified quantum master equation approach: Results and discussion

 The reorganization energy is more generally defined as~\cite{Forrest2020}

-where $\kappa$ is the curvature of the potential energy surfaces (same for initial and final states) and $Q_{i(f)}$ is the nuclear coordinate of the initial (final) state.
-Assuming that the nuclear coordinate of UP is the convex combination $Q_+=|\alpha|^2Q_s+|\beta|^2Q_g$ and similarly for LP, it is quite straightforward to show that
+where $\zeta$ is the curvature of the potential energy surfaces (same for initial and final states) and $Q_{i(f)}$ is the nuclear coordinate of the initial (final) state.
+Motivated by the polaritonic composition, we model the upper polaritons' nuclear coordinates as the convex combination $Q_+(\mathbf{k}_\Vert)=|\alpha(\mathbf{k}_\Vert)|^2Q_s+|\beta(\mathbf{k}_\Vert)|^2Q_g$ and similarly for the lower polaritons.
+Using these coordinates, it is quite straightforward to show that